smr547/pbs_demo/multi_node/README.md

 ## Job design

-The strategy is to run 32 independent processes in parallel across the three nodes and quickly reduce their output.
+The strategy is to run 32 independent processes in parallel across the two nodes and quickly reduce their output.
 The script:

 1. Computes and reports the number of cores available
 1. Launches one process per core using the ``pbsdsh`` command, these processes run in parallel